 If we’re willing to admit that we pretty much spend all day on Facebook, then it makes sense to integrate Messenger into our website.
 That’s exactly what Facebook Messenger for WordPress does.
 It allows visitors to contact you via Messenger without having to leave your website.

-So, instead of having to receive messages through a standalone system, you can receive them in the place where you spend most of your life.
+So, instead of receiving messages through a standalone system, you can receive them in the place where you spend most of your life.
 The plugin is WooCommerce compatible and responsive for use on mobile devices.

 Becoming Fully Socialized